OWASP/owasp-mastg/README.md

 ## How to Contribute

-The MSTG is an open source effort and we welcome contributions and feedback.
-If you want to contribute with additional content, or improve existing content, we suggest that you [first contact us](#connect-with-us).
+The MSTG is an open source effort and we welcome all kinds of contributions and feedback.

+**Help us improve & join our community:**

 - 🐞 [Report an error (typos, grammar)](https://github.com/OWASP/owasp-mstg/issues) or [fix it on a Pull Request](https://github.com/OWASP/owasp-mstg/pulls).
-- 💡 [Propose ideas or suggest improvements](https://github.com/OWASP/owasp-mstg/discussions/categories/ideas) (if it qualifies we'll promote it to an [Issue](https://github.com/OWASP/owasp-mstg/issues "Github issues"))
 - 💬 [Give feedback](https://github.com/OWASP/owasp-mstg/discussions/categories/general).
 - 🙏 [Ask questions](https://github.com/OWASP/owasp-mstg/discussions/categories/q-a)

+**Contribute with content:**

+- 💡 [Propose ideas or suggest improvements](https://github.com/OWASP/owasp-mstg/discussions/categories/ideas) (if it qualifies we'll promote it to an [Issue](https://github.com/OWASP/owasp-mstg/issues "Github issues"))
 - 📄 [Create a Pull Request](https://github.com/OWASP/owasp-mstg/pulls) for concrete fixes (e.g. grammar/typos) or content already approved by the core team.

 Before you start contributing, please check our [contribution guide](https://github.com/OWASP/owasp-mstg/blob/master/CONTRIBUTING.md "Contribution Guide") which should get you started.
+If you have any doubts [please contact us](#connect-with-us).

 ### Contribution Credit / Acknowledgments